-A small plot of corn popped up this spring on The Ohio State University campus and, as the adage goes, the stalks are standing knee-high by the Fourth of July.
+A small plot of corn popped up this spring on The Ohio State University campus and, as the adage goes, the stalks were standing knee-high by the Fourth of July.

 The corn patch is the public installment of a research collaboration led by Nick Kawa, assistant professor in the Department of Anthropology, and Forbes Lipschitz, assistant professor of landscape architecture at the Knowlton School, to look at the human waste stream.
 Kawa and Lipschitz are faculty hires in the Initiative for Food and AgriCultural Transformation (InFACT).